Mylothros/UE4-Escape-If-You-Can/README.md

 # UE4-Escape-If-You-Can
-Escape If You Can is a demo in which you have to escape a castle without having any hints how to do it.
+Escape If You Can is a demo in which you have to escape a castle without having any hints on how to do it.

-Download textures from: and add them `EscapeIfYouCan\Content\MedievalDungeon` before opening the project.
+Download textures from: [textures link](dasda) and add them `EscapeIfYouCan\Content\MedievalDungeon` before opening the project.